Violet Parr: Powers and abilities

 Violet can use her power of invisibility to render herself either wholly or partially invisible at will.
-Able to turn invisible rather quickly, the Richmond Times-Dispatch's Mike Ward joked that the character s capable of disappearing faster than the short-lived 2004 presidential campaign of politician John Kerry.
+Able to turn invisible rather quickly, the Richmond Times-Dispatch's Mike Ward joked that the character is capable of disappearing faster than the short-lived 2004 presidential campaign of politician John Kerry.
 Edna designs a super suit for Violet that automatically turns invisible whenever she does.
 Violet's force fields consist of psychic energy, as they are created using her mind.
 Her fields sometimes demonstrate an anti-gravitational effect on the objects they surround, and can be used to deflect heavy oncoming artillery.
-Typically spherical, she can use them to surround both herself and anyone she is willing to protect.
+Typically spherical, she can use them to surround both herself and anyone she wishes to protect.
 Improving her abilities over the course of the films, Violet becomes skilled to the point at which she can perform significantly more feats with her fields, capable of manipulating them to create various effects.
 Wilkinson believes that Violet is the most talented member of her family.
 Hypable contributor Aaron Locke agreed that Violet "feels like the Super with the most potential", particularly in Incredibles 2.
 However, a particularly heavy, blunt force can potentially cause the wall of her shield to collide with her upon impact and dissipate, leaving her vulnerable to attacks.
 According to Ottawa Life Magazine, Violet uses her force fields more often than her invisibility, although both powers have proven useful; in the first film, she uses both powers to battle hovercraft and Syndrome's robot.
 Additionally, Violet has also been identified as highly intellectual.

 Violet's superpowers are very similar to those of the Invisible Woman (Susan Storm-Richards), a Marvel Comics superheroine and founding member of the superhero team the Fantastic Four.
 Fans of the film quickly identified similarities between the two characters when the first film was released in 2004.
 Contributing to IGN, comic book historian Peter Sanderson identified Violet's powers as "The real giveaway of the F. F.'s influence on The Incredibles".
 Similar to classic Marvel superheroes, the character is under the impression that her powers make her different from most people, and considers herself to be an outsider as a result of this.
 According to Eric Lichtenfeld, author of Action Speaks Louder: Violence, Spectacle, and the American Action Movie, the character has also demonstrated the ability to manipulate the energy produced by her force fields, much like the comic book superheroine.